 - Click Usage Instructions.

 On the Usage Instructions page, click the link for a regional cloud template.
 Choose the link for the region nearest you.
 If you previously created a key pair, choose the same region as before.

 The Create Stack wizard guides you through the four steps to create an instance.

 On the Select Template page, click Next to use the stack template URL selected at the bottom of the screen.
 This URL determines the properties of the cloud stack that will be created.

 On the Specify Details page, enter the following and then click Next.

 - A stack name.
 This name identifies your stack in AWS.
 It can contain only letters, numbers, and dashes.

-- An email address for logging in to FileMaker Cloud.
+- An email address for signing in to FileMaker Cloud.
 This email address will be the root administrator user name.